Domaine de L’Iserand

 About the Domaine

 The grandson of a local grape grower, Jean-François aka “Jeff”, officially launched Domaine de L’Iserand in 2017.
 However, the journey to become a vigneron goes back many years to his time as the owner of the once popular wine bar Carafes en Folie in Tournon-sur-Rhône.
-It was here that Jeff championed the early vintages of producers like Dard & Ribo and Hervé Souhaut.
+It was here that Jeff championed producers like Dard & Ribo and Hervé Souhaut.

 In 2011, Jeff began clearing and replanting several fallow plots on the plateau of Séchéras in the heart of the Saint-Joseph appellation.
 He continued running the wine bar for a few years while waiting for the new plantations to start producing.
 Carafes en Folie was eventually sold, allowing Jeff the opportunity to gain valuable experience making wine in Australia, New Zealand, and then back in France.